zaczh/YFJLeftSwipeDeleteTableView/README.md

 Just grab YFJLeftSwipeDeleteTableView.(h|m) and drop in your project.
 You have to specify following methods in the datasource methods as before.

 ```
-- (BOOL)tableView:(UITableView *)tableView canEditRowAtIndexPath:(NSIndexPath *)indexPath {
+- (BOOL)tableView:(UITableView *)tableView canEditRowAtIndexPath:(NSIndexPath *)indexPath
+{
     // You can return BOOL value based on which cell you want to enable delete
     return NO;
 }

 - (void)tableView:(UITableView *)tableView commitEditingStyle:(UITableViewCellEditingStyle)editingStyle forRowAtIndexPath:(NSIndexPath *)indexPath
 {

     if (editingStyle == UITableViewCellEditingStyleDelete) {
         // Operation to do when you delete cell.
         // e.g., delete item from datasource, call [UITableView deleteRowAtIndexPaths:withRowAnimation].
         // [tableView deselectRowAtIndexPath:indexPath animated:NO];
-//        [tableView reloadData];

-    }
-    else if (editingStyle == UITableViewCellEditingStyleInsert) {
+    }else if (editingStyle == UITableViewCellEditingStyleInsert) {
         //if you want to pin a cell to top, write your code here.
         //Don't forget to reload the table after you change your datasource.
         [tableView reloadData];